resource-disaggregation/blk-switch/README.md

 ## 3. Setup Remote Storage Devices
-We assume that Target server has null-block devices (/dev/nullb0) and/or NVMe SSD (/dev/nvme0n1).
 We implemented a part of blk-switch (multi-egress support of i10) in the nvme-tcp kernel module.
-Therefore,
+Therefore, we use
-- Use nvme-tcp module to enable blk-switch + i10.
+- nvme-tcp module for "blk-switch"
-- Use i10 module to enable (pure) i10 without blk-switch.
+- i10 module for "Linux"

+We now will configure two types of remote storage devices at Target server -- RAM null-block device (/dev/nullb0) and/or NVMe SSD (/dev/nvme0n1).

 ### Target configuration
+(See step 4 if you want to skip steps 1--3)

 1. Create null-block devices (10GB):